Ernest Cromwell Peake: Missionary journey

-In 1899, Peake was sent to the prefecture of Hengchow, Hunan located in inland China, by the London Missionary Society, a non-denominational missionary society, which was founded in 1795.
+In 1899, Peake was sent to the prefecture of Hengzhou, Hunan located in inland China, by the London Missionary Society, a non-denominational missionary society, which was founded in 1795.
 Upon arrival, Peake was the only white doctor in the large hostile city, home to 200,000 people.
-When in Hengchow, Peake learned the native language with the help of a local tutor.
-From 1904 through 1912, Peake ran the only European hospital in Hengchow.
+When in Hengzhou, Peake learned the native language with the help of a local tutor.
+From 1904 through 1912, Peake ran the only European hospital in Hengzhou.

 He inhabited China for 12 years, and at that time he faced obstacles due to the natural, cultural, and political environment change.
 While in China, Peake faced extreme heat and humidity that his European blood was not accustomed to.
-In order to escape the elements, he climbed the Mountain Lu above Kiukiang (now called Jiujiang).
+In order to escape the elements, he climbed Mount Lu above Jiujiang.
 Culturally, Peake faced hostility, towards both himself and Western techniques, by the natives.
 However, while the citizens were not initially accepting, the Chinese government did approve of the London Missionary Society, and missionary efforts.
-For example, Governor Taotai Tan Chi-shwei was a progressive man who invited foreign missionaries to dine and stay in the capital.
+Certain Chinese officials encouraged the adoption of Western culture.
+For example, daotai (circuit intendant) Tan Chi-shwei was a progressive man who invited foreign missionaries to dine and stay in the capital.
 One evening, he had members of the London Missionary Society and the American Presbyterian Mission over to the capital for a feast in which he mimicked the American style.
-The Governor remarked that the American dining style saved so much time during the event that he stated that he would adopt the style for all of the future feasts he would hold.
-Thus, certain Chinese officials encouraged assimilation and the adoption of Western techniques that would better Chinese society.
+The daotai remarked that the American dining style saved so much time during the event that he stated that he would adopt the style for all of the future feasts he would hold.